Extreme Death Valley Photography Workshops

 Description

 This is a unique opportunity to photograph some of the most remote areas in Death Valley that are only accessible with Jeeps or moderate hiking.
 Even if you have been on a workshop with us before in Death Valley, many of the locations will be new to you.
 You will have the opportunity to photograph two different remote sand dunes, massive fields of Joshua Trees, polygons on Badwater, dramatic overlooks high above the valley, and unique viewpoints of Zabriskie Point and 20 Mule Team Canyon.
-Be prepared for long drives to reach these remote areas, because of this we have extended the workshop by a day so we have an opportunity to rest during the day, and we will do the post-processing and critique sessions at the end of the workshop.
+Be prepared for long drives to reach these remote areas; because of the long days, we will not have classroom time during the workshop.
+There will be an image critique session and Lightroom processing after the workshop over Zoom.

 Testimonials